Piscidia piscipula: Description

 The Florida fishpoison tree attains medium size with heights of 12 to 15 m and bole diameters of 46 to 118 cm.
 An irregular, open crown develops with stout, erect branches.

 Its deciduous leaves (9 to 23 cm long) are alternate and pinnately compound.
 Five to 11 leaflets (each 4 to 8 cm long) are present in an opposite arrangement.
 Leaflets are dark green above and distinctly paler grayish-green below with pubescence.

 Its white flowers are tinged with red or pink.
 They appear in pea-like clusters in May and are attractive to bees.
 Trees potentially bloom when about 4 m tall and 4 years old.
 Flowers develop into a light brown, bean-like pod (8 to 10 cm long) with four papery wings.
-Ripening in July and August, the pods contain red-brown seeds with oval shapes.
+Ripening in July and August, the pods contain red-brown, beanlike seeds.

 Stem bark is thin and olive gray in color with irregular dark patches and many smaller scales.
 The bark has an unpleasant odor and a distinctly acrid and bitter taste, causing a burning sensation in the mouth.

 After removal from the ripe pod, seeds germinate in 8 to 10 days when sown about 6 mm deep in moist soil.
 Until seedlings become well established, they should be fertilized and watered.
 Cuttings placed in moist soil quickly sprout roots.
-In fact, rooting has been observed to occur so readily, posts made from fresh timber occasionally take root unintentionally.
+In fact, rooting has been observed to occur so readily, posts made from fresh timber occasionally will take root unintentionally.